 Josh began his nonprofit career by founding the Chicago Institute for the Moving Image (CIMI) and the Festival for Cinema of the Deaf, the first of its kind, in 2000.
 During his career Josh oversaw development of film festivals throughout N. America, London, Moscow, Milan and Toronto.
 Josh has worked for world-renowned film festivals and nonprofits such as the Miami International Film Festival, Chicago International Children's Film Festival, Network for Teaching Entrepreneurship, and Guitars Over Guns.
 In these capacities he has worked with clients like AT&T, Chicago Community Trust, Disney, HBO, Hot Topic Foundation, JP Morgan, Knight Foundation, Lexus, MacArthur Foundation, MasterCard, Mercedes Benz, My Brother's Keeper Alliance, Northern Trust, Poetry Foundation, Polk Foundation, and dozens of others.
 In 2019, he joined Compass Pro Bono as a Project Lead & Project Advisor, inspiring business professionals to engage with their local nonprofits to transform communities.

 Josh is a speaker and performer, as well as a graduate of comedy and music studies at The Second City Conservatory in Chicago.
-His theater and film criticism has been featured in the Chicago Reader, and he is a freelance writer for The Forward.
+His writing has been featured in the Chicago Reader and The Forward.
+He is also a documentary film producer.

 Sheri Flanders is a senior level business professional with a deep wealth of experience in creative project management, design, fundraising, performance, media, and journalism.